 After this, we see Kishigami catch up to Izumida as they continue on in the race.
 Kishigami is obviously winded.
 But he can catch his breath enough to start pouting and complaining to Izumida about how he wanted to touch Izumida’s muscles.
 Oh waaah… poor baby.
 Talk about a sore loser.
 But just as I predicted, Kishigami’s brain broke when he lost.
 Kishigami really needs to get a hold of himself at this point, because he’s making himself look worse and worse with each sentence he’s uttering.
 But I have to give this voice actor credit: he really does convey Kishigami’s personality perfectly through his voice.
 Oh, now here’s a twist… Izumida asks Kishigami if he wants to touch his muscles.
 Izumida doesn’t mind, because the race is over.
 Well, I wasn’t expecting that!
 Most people just would have rudely brushed Kishigami aside.
 Izumida is being much more gracious than I ever would have been if I found myself in this situation.
 Oh!
 Kishigami reaches his hand out, but then pulls back, because he had made a rule that he would only touch them if he crossed the line first.
 Apparently, Kishigami can actually show restraint when he puts his mind to it.
 With this, Izumida admires Kishigami’s spirit, so I guess it all worked out in the end.

 We then see some Hakone Academy students talking with Shinkai, and asking about the other guys who graduated with him.
 The response is: “Why don’t you ask them yourself?”
-When then see that Fukutomi is there.
+We then see that Fukutomi is there.
 YAY!
 More senpai!
 We then get to see Shinkai and Fukutomi talking about Izumida’s performance in the race.
 And then we see Toudou standing at the finish line for the mountain stage, which is the next stage of the race.
 Of course, he’s being his usual pompous self.
 LOL!

 Another exciting episode, and it left me on the edge of my seat when it came time to figure out who crossed the sprint line first.
 The last little bit of the episode was much calmer, but that breather was needed.
 I expect the next episode will see the climbers trying to jump forward in order to get the mountain stage of the second day of the race going.